Rhude Founder Named in $10M+ Fraud, Contract, Trademark Lawsuit

 With the foregoing in mind, Robertson is seeking damages “in an amount to be determined at trial, but, in any event, a minimum of $10 million,” as well as restitution and/or disgorgement to the extent of Villaseñor and RMV’s “unjust enrichment or other ill-gotten gains,” among other things.

-The TLDR Here: The co-owners of a successful but otherwise-likely-small fashion company (that may have grown too quickly and been lacing in proper management/oversight as a result) appear to be clashing over everything from operations to creative control.
+The TLDR Here: The co-owners of a successful but otherwise-likely-small fashion company (that may have grown too quickly and been lacking in proper management/oversight as a result) appear to be clashing over everything from operations to creative control.

 A rep for Villaseñor did not respond to a request for comment.